-Houselink provides that work environment.
-We employ over 100 Houselink members – almost 1/3 of the adult membership – in part-time, casual and relief roles throughout the year.
-Members are hired and trained to provide:
+- Houselink provides a recovery based work environment.
+We engage over 100 Houselink participants – almost 1/3 of the adult membership – in part-time, casual and relief roles throughout the year.
+Participants are referred and trained to provide:

 - Property maintenance services, such as landscaping, cleaning, painting, patching drywall and snow shoveling

-- Administrative services, including reception relief and courier services
+- Administrative services, including front office reception and courier services

-- Program support, including drop in operators, peer support workers, arts and crafts leaders and community kitchen cooks.
+- Program support, including drop in operators, peer support, arts and crafts leaders and community kitchen cooks.

-All jobs have a training component to enable each employee to develop highly transferable skills.
-The counseling and supports we provide, as well as the experience of the job itself, help each program participant develop their full potential.
+All placements have a training component to enable participants to develop new and transferable skills.
+The counseling and supports we provide, as well as the experience of the role itself, help program participants strive for untapped potential.

-Participants receive fair wages, work experience, skills development, individual supports and a sense of independence.
+Participants receive a fair wage, work experience, skill development, individual support and a sense of independence.
 Houselink also provides professional job search coaching, resume preparation services and access to the internet.

-Through our employment program, we are responding to this need and building the economic base of a historically impoverished community.
+Through our supported employment program, we are responding to a real need and helping to improve the economic base of a historically impoverished community.